How to Grow Your Heating Business When It’s Quiet

 > Will you need another engineer or are you just coming out of a busy month?

-> Are you going to have enough time to take that holiday you’ve been eyeing up?
+> Are you going to have enough time to take your next holiday?

 Your answers to questions like these will impact how much profit you’re making, how fast your business grows, and how much freedom you can give yourself as a business owner.

-When are your slow seasons?
+What do your slow seasons look like?
 Calculate your own seasonality:

 The data above is an industry average.
-But what if your business doesn’t quite fit in with the norm?
-What if you do air conditioning as well as heating work?
-What if summer turns into plumbing season?
-There’s lots of reasons your business might not fit exactly to this trend.
+But what if you do air conditioning as well?
+Or maybe summer turns into plumbing season…

-• First, download this quick Excel spreadsheet we put together.
+• First, download this quick spreadsheet we put together.

 • Next, enter your data into the cells.